hotosm/learnosm/_posts/en/osm-data/0600-12-30-data-overview.md

 That's great, but how do you get out the data that you want?

 In this chapter we'll go over the various ways of exporting OSM data.
-We'll stick to the basics, but keep in mind that in order to use the data effectively, you'll probably need GIS software, such as the free QGIS application.
+We'll stick to the basics, but keep in mind that in order to use the data effectively, you'll probably need GIS software, such as the free Quantum GIS application.

 Before we begin, let's go over some terminology.
 First, **exporting** means to convert OpenStreetMap data from its native XML format into a format that is convenient for you.
 This is slightly different from **extracting** data, which means to cut the data from the area of your choosing.
 It may also mean to pull out the specific features that you want from an area.
 We'll use these terms frequently in this chapter, so it's important to understand the difference.